 The reason this van life series is starting so far into Europe is because my boyfriend, Pete, and I have been working our summer job in Slovenia so the true van life adventure begins as we leave the beautiful Soča Valley behind us and head south.
-Since doing summer seasons abroad, the dream has always been to drive to Greece in the inter season before winter, but before having a van we had a glorious Honda Accord and wild camping with a tent just didn’t appeal to me, I wanted a campervan.
-Fast forward to May 2019, we bought Big Blue off eBay and fast forward even more to September 18th 2019 and we left Slovenia for Croatia.
+Since doing summer seasons abroad, the dream has always been to drive to Greece in the inter season before the winter ski season.
+Before having a van we had a glorious Honda Accord and wild camping with a tent just didn’t appeal to me… I wanted a camper van.
+Fast forward to May 2019, we bought Big Blue off eBay, and fast forward even further to September 18th 2019 and we left Slovenia for Croatia.

 We downloaded the trusty Park4Night app which is the best way to find wild camping spots for a van and headed firstly for Krk island, the largest of the Croatian islands and accessible via a toll bridge.
 Technically wild camping is illegal in Croatia and I did read that some people in vans were getting 1000 kuna (€80) fines by the police.
 After being in Croatia for almost 2 weeks now, I do realise why there is a push to stop campervans and motorhomes camping wherever they like because there are literally so many!
 I understand that making people go to campsites helps the local economy, puts locals in jobs and stops people making a mess everywhere.
 However, we like to be in nature and away from the crowds so when we wild camp, we try to be super discreet wherever we stay, take every bit of rubbish with us (including other people’s) and use toilets where we can.
 If we feel like we can’t do a number 2 in the spot we’re in, we go to the nearest supermarket or cafe.
 We can last around 4-5 days with the water containers we have (45 litres) and a great tip for Croatia is that most, if not all, petrol stations have free water taps available next to the air pumps.